-59.020.3.
+59.020.2.
 District Endorsed or Proposed Legislation

-All districts should forward to the general secretary all legislation proposed or endorsed at a district conference within 45 days of the conclusion of the conference.
+All districts should forward to the general secretary all legislation proposed or endorsed at a district conference or district resolutions meeting within 45 days of the conclusion of the conference.
 Districts should also forward to the general secretary all legislation submitted through a ballot-by-mail within 45 days of the date fixed by the governor for receipt of the ballots.

 Clubs without a district may submit proposed legislation for endorsement to the district that would represent the club as provided in RI Bylaws section 8.010.1.
-(November 2008 Mtg., Bd.
+(June 2013 Mtg., Bd.
 Dec.
-31)
+196)

 Source: February 2006 Mtg., Bd.
 Dec.
 144; June 2008 Mtg., Bd.
 Dec.
-236
+236; Amended by June 2013 Mtg., Bd.
+Dec.
+196

-59.020.4.
+59.020.3.
 District Committee to Prepare and Review Legislation